hamed-tgh/Solving-cartpole-with-keras-reinforcemet/README.md

 in this game we have only 2 ations, right and left and have to balance the stick.

 first of all we have to import this environment from Gym, created by OPEN_AI, then we setup a learning model by using keras, an api of Tensorflow.
 Finally, by using keras-rl we train the model.

+# in addition in this repository another code under the name of custom rl.ipynb is put in which I create a custom environment for solving with keras-Rl